jeffvance/glusterfs-cluster-install/README.txt

      ip-for-node-2 hostname-for-node-2
      ip-for-node-4 hostname-for-node-4

-  IMPORTANT: the node order in the hosts file is critical for two reasons:
-  1) Assuming the Gluster volume is created with replica 2 then each pair of lines in hosts represents replica pairs.
+  IMPORTANT: the node order in the hosts file is important.
+Assuming the Gluster volume is created with replica 2 then each pair of lines in hosts represents replica pairs.
 For example, the first 2 lines in hosts are replica pairs, as are the next two lines, etc.

   Also:
   - passwordless SSH is required between the installation node and each storage